 Maine Sea Grant – NOAA Fisheries Undergraduate Internships in Sea-run Fish Research

 Maine Sea Grant is partnering with NOAA’s Northeast Fisheries Science Center (NEFSC) to provide opportunities for undergraduates to gain experience in the field of fisheries.
-We are currently recruiting interested undergraduates for participation in the Undergraduate Internships in Diadromous Ecosystem Research Program.
+We are currently recruiting interested students for participation in the Summer 2022 Undergraduate Internships in Diadromous Ecosystem Research Program.

-Several Summer Undergraduate Paid Internships are currently available (link below) through an ongoing collaboration between UMaine’s Sea Grant Program and NOAA’s Northeast Fisheries Science Center.
-These competitive positions will be 40 hours per week, based at one of several mentor locations in Maine including Orono, Augusta, Bangor, and Jonesboro.
-Additional opportunities are available at the NOAA NEFSC lab in Woods Hole, MA.
-Start dates vary according to position, ranging from April to June and will last up to 13 weeks.
+Several Undergraduate Paid Internships are available (links below) through an ongoing collaboration between UMaine’s Sea Grant Program and NOAA’s Northeast Fisheries Science Center.
+These competitive positions will be 40 hours per week, based at one of several mentor locations in Maine including Orono/Old Town area and Maine Department of Marine Resources offices in Augusta, Milford, and Jonesboro.
+One opportunity in Woods Hole, Massachusetts with NOAA’s NEFSC is also being offered.Students will have an opportunity to be a part of the National Sea Grant Community Engaged Internship Program which is designed for undergraduate students from all backgrounds, including underrepresented and indigenous communities.
+Start dates vary according to position, ranging from April to June and will last for up to 13 weeks.
+Potential Projects include:

 - a resume (including names and contact information for 3 references)

-The deadline for applications was noon on Friday, March 27th.
+The deadline for applications was February 18 2022.